 Challenges To Sell Fire Damaged House

-The first thing to recognize is that your buyer pool is significantly smaller.
-It will be difficult to attract the right buyer and may require more legwork to ensure your sale closes.
-This can include verifying that the buyer can actually close by ensuring finances or a loan product that allows this kind of purchase.
+The first thing to recognize about selling a fire damaged property is that your buyer pool is significantly smaller.
+It will be difficult to attract anyone other than real estate investors.
+This can include verifying that the buyer is a cash buyer who can close.
+It starts by ensuring personal finances with an ability to pay cash or a loan product that allows this kind of purchase, like a construction loan.

-The next challenge to address to secure a sale is the price of your house.
+The next challenge to address to secure a sale and attract the right cash home buyer is a fair price, which may not be the market value of your house.
 Buyers will expect to be compensated for the repairs that will need to be done to your fire damaged house.
 This will mean not getting fair market value.
-Recognition of a lower price will help you ensure the sale of your home after fire damage has occurred.
+Recognition of a lower price will help you ensure the sale of your house with fire damage.

-And finally, knowing that there is a psychological aspect to acknowledging that selling a fire damaged house as is will be the right decision.
-We mentioned before that some can’t deal with the psychological aspect of living in a house that has had fire damage occur.
-The constant reminder of the fire and the life you had in the house can be too much to bare.
-Factoring in the financial resources needed can make the decision to sell as is necessary.
+Acknowledge there is a psychological aspect to selling a fire damaged home as is will be the right decision.
+We mentioned before that some can’t deal with the psychological aspect of living in a house with fire damage.
+The constant reminder of the fire and your life in the house can be too much to bear.
+Factoring in the financial resources needed can decide that selling a house as is necessary.

 Communication is key.

 As mentioned above, disclosing the damage found and/or repairs done is important.
 Understanding what those costs are and communicating those findings may be just as important as it will dictate the price you can sell your property for.
 As with most things in life, honesty is the best policy, and being upfront may save you time and energy in the long run.

 Documentation will help with communication.